garrekstemo/Intro-to-Julia-for-spectroscopic-analysis/docs/Lesson 1.md

 ### Questions
 1. Check how to use the funciton `isa` by typing `?isa` in the REPL.
 2. Use `isa` to check the type of `a`, and `b`.
 What does it return?
-3. What type `isa`?
+3. What type is `isa`?
 How can you check this?
 4. What is the difference between `==` and `===`?